Complementary and Alternative therapy for menopause

 Healthy lifestyle choices

-See our lifestyle FAQ for helpful information about the lifestyle pillars
+See our lifestyle FAQ for helpful information about the lifestyle pillars.
+There might be some changes you can make to your lifestyle to help relieve your symptoms.

-CBT can help to improve anxiety, depression, sleep and hot flushes, this can be done in 1-1 therapy, in a group session or by using an online or book to support you
+CBT can help to improve anxiety, depression, sleep, and vasomotor symptoms (hot flushes and night sweats).
+CBT can be arranged as individual 1-1 therapy, in a group session or by using an online course or a book to support you.

 Non-hormonal prescribable medications